List of digital television deployments by country

 Map of digital terrestrial television broadcasting systems by country, as of 2024.

-This is a list of digital television deployments by country, which summarizes the process and progress of transition from analog to digital broadcasting.
+This is a list of digital television deployments by country, which summarizes the process and progress of the transition from analog to digital broadcasting.

-The transition to digital television is a process that is happening at different paces around the world.
+The transition to digital television is happening at different paces around the world.
 Although digital satellite television is now commonplace, the switch to digital cable and terrestrial television has taken longer.

-The major terrestrial broadcast standards are DVB-T/T2 (Europe and most of Africa and Oceania), ATSC 1/3.0 (North America and South Korea), DTMB (China), and ISDB/Tb (two incompatible variations used in Japan and much of South America).
+The major terrestrial broadcast standards are DVB-T/T2 (Europe and most of Africa and Oceania), ATSC 1/3.0 (North America and South Korea), DTMB (China, Pakistan, and two other countries), and ISDB/Tb (two incompatible variations used in Japan and much of South America).

 Africa

 Botswana

-Botswana became the first country in Africa to adopt ISDB-T International on 26 February 2013, evaluated the hierarchical mode of operation, which allows for the simultaneous transmission to fixed, mobile and portable receivers from a single transmitter, advantageous over DVB-T2.
+Botswana became the first country in Africa to adopt ISDB-T International on 26 February 2013.
+It evaluated the hierarchical mode of operation, which allows for simultaneous transmission to fixed, mobile, and portable receivers from a single transmitter, as an advantage over DVB-T2.

 Mozambique

-The earliest form of digital television in Mozambique began in 1996 with Southern African pay-TV operator DStv.
+The earliest form of digital television in Mozambique began in 1996 with the Southern African pay-TV operator DStv.
 Channels were transmitted and received via satellites and digital decoders.
-Some years later, TVCabo, began transmitting at first through analog and later digital means using decoders and an extensive fiber optic network.
-On 18 January, Mozambique's Ministry of Transport and Communications announced that the country would be adopting the DVB-T2 system for transmission of terrestrial television channels.
+Some years later, TVCabo began transmitting, first through analog and later digital means, using decoders and an extensive fibre-optic network.
+On 18 January 2011, Mozambique's Ministry of Transport and Communications announced that the country would adopt the DVB-T2 system for the transmission of terrestrial television channels.
 The implementation is expected to be completed by 2015.